siggame/octo-robot/README.md

 should be like user name, email and password its all for the admin account of the django website.

 These steps are for running the database the very first time.
 If changes to the models in the thunderdome or k_storage app, you'll have to run the `migrate` appname command.
 These command will change depending on the django version

+I highly suggest reading the django tutorial where it goes through making a small application for doing polls/questions.
+Just note that where they use python manage.py you'll use either ./bin/development or ./bin/production depending on which you are doing.

 8) Configure the Arena